 “We are All Israelis Now” – except Israel can have a wall and we cannot.

 As for Peikoff, his is a different case, I think.
 Obviously intelligent, why is he – in the end – so stupid?
 It’s a puzzle.
 Unlike the glib and tendentious Brook, steeped in and executing the Jewish cultural agenda, Peikoff might be making an unintentional mistake: allowing his rationalism to overrule common sense.
 Unlike Brook he might not be trying to harm us, yet he would destroy us all because he cannot keep in mind, beyond the influence of the day, the big picture, a large enough chunk of reality to encompass what Third World immigration entails.
-Another problem is that he has made it his mission to parrot Ayn Rand, unable to recognize her mistakes (see Ayn Rand on Immigration ).
+Another problem is that he has made it his mission to parrot Ayn Rand, unable to recognize or acknowledge her mistakes (see Ayn Rand on Immigration ).

 Besides that, he is an older man easily steamrolled by the much younger Brook’s aggressiveness.
 Under the influence of what Peikoff later came to deride as “impassioned radio hosts,” for a brief time his vision widened, then after a good browbeating by Brook the blinkers dropped down again.
 Don’t look to the left, don’t look to the right, think of the Tequila—